 The McCormick Bridgehouse & Chicago River Museum in is Chicago, Illinois.
 This small museum lets visitors see the technology behind Chicago’s movable bridges. - National Fresh Water Fishing Hall of Fame & Museum: Hayward, Wisconsin

 The Fresh Water Fishing Hall of Fame & Museum is located in Hayward, Wisconsin.
-Check out its four-and-a-half story fiberglass musky on its grounds. - Bell Barn Museum: Historic Round Barn in Indian Head, Sskatchewan
+Check out its four-and-a-half story fiberglass musky on its grounds. - Naranjo Museum: Dinosaurs & Fossils in Lufkin, Texas

 The Museum of the Yellowstone is in West Yellowstone, Montana.
 It’s dedicated to curating the 150 year history of transportation in Yellowstone National Park. - Pioneer Auto Show Museum: Cars & More in Murdo, South Dakota